Florida lawmakers rally behind 6-year-old arrested at school

 “Help me.
 Help me, please!”
 Kaia then pleads through sobs.

-“Please, give me a second chance,” she says, as she is escorted to a police car.
+“Please, give me a second chance,” she said as she was escorted to a police car.